šŸŽ‰ Xenia raises $12M Series A and announces 2 new AI capabilities

 Where do operators see results?

 Multi-format and multi-banner operators see results in three places: time saved per audit, score range that finally reflects reality, and corrective actions closing on deadline.
-These are the metrics the canonical migration stories anchor on.

 Operators evaluating an audit consolidation should pull two reports the first week after rollout: score range distribution by store (how much variance exists once weighted scoring is on) and corrective action closure rate by deadline.
 Those two numbers tell you whether the audit is finally tracking reality.